wowool/wowool-nlp-compare/README.md

 # NLP compare

 This tool allows you to compare different nlp engines with the Wowool engine.

-## Setup

-    pip install -r Wowool-requirements.txt

-## Wowool vs Spacy, Stanza and Google
+In this readme we compare Wowool vs Spacy, Stanza and Google

+## Features

 We are going to compare several cases using Wowool, Spacy, Stanza and Google NLP.